htsmto/OmicsBridge/README.md

 </details>

+Depends on the system, it usually takes 30-45 minutes to install all the dependencies.

 ### Using renv

-The renv package is a tool for managing project-specific package dependencies in R.
+The renv package is a tool for managing project-specific package dependencies in R. We provide a lockfile for Ubuntsu and MacOS in case you restore the R environemnt via renv.

 ```R
 install.packages('rnev') # skippable if you already have rnev